EternityForest/THUNDERWARS/README.md

 Computers execute instructions the same way every time.
 Change the code, and the machine obeys just as reliably as before.

-The human brain does not work that way.
+The human brain does not work that way[^11].
 We forget.
 We make mistakes on tasks we’ve mastered.
 We may need weeks or months to learn or break a habit.

 Checklists and procedures bridge this gap.
 They give us repeatability, making actions less dependent on memory or mood.